ip2location/ip2location-yii/README.md

 # IP2Location Yii extension
 IP2Location Yii extension enables the user to find the country, region, city, coordinates, zip code, time zone, ISP, domain name, connection type, area code, weather, MCC, MNC, mobile brand name, elevation, usage type, IP address type and IAB advertising category from IP address using IP2Location database.
 It has been optimized for speed and memory utilization.
-Developers can use the API to query all IP2Location BIN databases or web service for applications written using Yii.
+Developers can use the API to query all IP2Location BIN databases or web service for applications written using Yii

 ## INSTALLATION
 For Yii2

-1. Run the command: `php composer.phar require ip2location/ip2location-yii` to download the extension into the Yii2 framework.
+1. Run the command: `composer require ip2location/ip2location-yii` to download the extension into the Yii2 framework.
 2. Download latest IP2Location BIN database
     - IP2Location free LITE database at https://lite.ip2location.com
     - IP2Location commercial database at https://www.ip2location.com